International Management and Leadership (MSc/PgDip/PgCert)

 Assessment will take a variety of forms, including essays, reports, group and individual presentations.

 Teaching hours and attendance

-If you are studying full-time, teaching normally takes place over three days mid-week.
-As mentioned previously, this will consist of both classroom-based learning and industry learning.
-At postgraduate level you will also be required to carry out independent learning as this directly supports your formal teaching.
+If you are studying full-time, teaching normally takes place over two or three days mid-week, comprising both classroom-based learning and industry learning.
+You will also be required to carry out independent learning to support your formal teaching.
 Your specific timetable will depend on whether you are studying full-time, part-time or an individual module.
 Learning time varies across modules.
 Timetables are normally available approximately one month before you commence your studies.

 There are normally around 20-30 students.
 Sometimes, you may have lectures with additional students on other courses who are studying the same modules.

 You can read more about the teaching staff on this course at the bottom of this page.
 Please note that teaching staff is subject to change.